QYanwei/LongReadsQC/README.md

-The software is no longer being updated.
+The tool is no longer being updated.

-Please visit the website https://github.com/QYanwei/Cycads for the latest tools.
+Please visit the website https://github.com/QYanwei/Cycads for the latest tool.